DigitalNZ/supplejack/_posts/2014-05-01-supplejack-api.md

 ### Sidekiq Dashboard

 Supplejack ships with a background-job processing service called Sidekiq.
-By default, we do not enable users to access the interactive dashboard to view, monitor, and start and stop background jobs.
-This dashboard is available by default on the Supplejack Worker but will need to configured manually within your Supplejack API.
+The interactive Sidekiq dashboard is available by default on the Supplejack Worker and provides extra capabilities around viewing, monitoring, starting and stopping background jobs.
+For the Supplejack API, it is an optional extra.

 ![Sidekiq Dashboard](/supplejack/images/sidekiq-dashboard.png)